phoerious/InsertCoin-Docs/en-US/installation/index.markdown

 01. Get a big SD card
 02. Partition the card.
 See step 5 in  http://forum.xda-developers.com/showthread.php?t=1016084

-#### Insert Coin type: cm7 or a2sd
+#### Insert Coin type: CM7 or A2SD
 Insert Coin is available in two "flavours" (see [versions](/master/en-US/versions.html)):

-1. A2SD: proceed directly to the next section (How do I flash InsertCoin ROM?)
+1. A2SD: proceed directly to the next section (*How do I flash InsertCoin ROM?*)
-2. CM7: you need to change the HBOOT before proceeding (see next section).
+2. CM7: you need to change the HBOOT before proceeding (see next section, Alpharev).

 #### Alpharev
-01. Download the "Bravo CM7 r2"'s hboot at: http://alpharev.nl/
+1. Download the "Bravo CM7 r2"'s hboot at: http://alpharev.nl/
-02. Confirm the md5sum of the downloaded file.
+2. Confirm the md5sum of the downloaded file.
-02. Use the 2nd method described in alpharev's site:
+2. Use the 2nd method described in alpharev's site:
-- You can also download the corresponding PB99IMG zipfile, put it on your sdcard, and rename it to PB99IMG.zip.
+   You can also download the corresponding PB99IMG zipfile, put it on your sdcard, and rename it to PB99IMG.zip.
 Then start the phone in HBOOT mode (VolDown+POWER) to flash the HBOOT without a PC.
 It is however still necessary to either restore your nandroid, or reflash your ROM after doing this.
 The partition LAYOUT has changed, the actual data still needs to be 'moved'

-### How do I flash InsertCoin ROM?
+### How do I flash InsertCoin ROM? (all users)
  1. Make sure you have the latest FULL ROM and place it on your SD card.
  2. Boot into recovery by powering off your device and turning it back on whilst holding down the power + volume down keys.